Statsomat/BayesTwoProp/documents/Introduction.md

-# Let's start
+## Let's start
 	- Send invitations from GitHub, Rposit workspace, token
-	- Work method 1: Sign up to GitHub, clone the reyar/BayesTwoProp repository from TortoiseGit
+	- Work at RAC (1): Sign up to GitHub, clone the reyar/BayesTwoProp repository from TortoiseGit (see document documents/Clone_repo_tortoisegit.md)
-	- Work Method 4: Sign up to GitHub, download and install GitHub Desktop, clone the reyar/BayesTwoProp repository, install R, RStudio and all the required packages demanded by the R scripts
+	- Work at Home (4): Sign up to GitHub, download and install GitHub Desktop, clone the reyar/BayesTwoProp repository, install R, RStudio and all the required packages demanded by the R scripts
-    - Work method 3 and 5: Connect the reyar/BayesTwoProp repository
+    - Work RAC/Home (3) and (5): Create a token in GitHub, connect the reyar/BayesTwoProp repository in RPosit (see document documents/Create_GitHub_Token.md).